-BRPD investigating call in bomb threat at Parkview Baptist School
+BRPD investigating called in bomb threat at Parkview Baptist School

 Latest Weather Blog

-BRPD investigating call in bomb threat at Parkview Baptist School
+BRPD investigating called in bomb threat at Parkview Baptist School

-BATON ROUGE - Baton Rouge Police investigating a call in bomb threat at Parkview Baptist School on Monday morning.
+BATON ROUGE - Baton Rouge Police investigating a bomb threat called into Parkview Baptist School on Monday morning.

-A BRPD spokesperson said that nothing was found when they arrived at the school.
+A BRPD spokesperson said nothing was found when they arrived at the school.

 No additional information is immediately available at this time.